-Commanders can seek information, informal assessment and advice, or direction to other resources from the Defence Family Helpline at 1800 624 608.
+Commanders can seek information and advice, or direction to other resources from the Defence Member and Family Helpline at 1800 624 608.
 The Helpline operates 24-7 and is staffed by human services professionals.

 The form needs to be completed by the requesting unit and must be supported by relevant information and documentation.
 This may include PE166 for repost/retention, a member’s statement (this must clearly outline the background situation and request), or medical or specialist reports (these do not need to include clinical notes).
 The more information and detail that can be provided at this initial referral stage, the more quickly and effectively we will be able to respond.